anselmodadams/ChMisc/README.md

-# ClickHouse Data Collection Script
+# ClickHouse Data Collection Scripts

 ## Requirements
 * Podman with API enabled for users (or run as `root`)